Zeroth-OpenBridge/openbridge/README.md

 ## Mechanical Structure

 A compact humanoid with a slender body.
 Key dimensions and mass follow the specification table (85 cm / ~10 kg).
-The chest shell is soft TPU.

 For detailed drawings, and assembly instructions, see [Robot Hub](https://github.com/Zeroth-OpenBridge/OpenBridge-Robot-Hub).